appolinefr/Social-network-API/README.md

 - [Link to walkthrough video](#link-to-walkthrough-video)

 ## Description of Project

-This challenge was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 It uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Project Requirements